Evaluating anti-infective drugs

 Attending the meeting

-This event is intended for researchers in relevant fields, and is a residential meeting taking place at the Midland Hotel, Manchester.
+This event was intended for researchers in relevant fields, and was a residential meeting taking place at the Midland Hotel, Manchester.

 - Free to attend